 December.
 The releases in these months contain revised estimates for the previous six months.
 The release in March also contains revisions for all months of the previous year in order to align the seasonally adjusted monthly data with annual totals.
-The release in June also contains annual revisions, which reflect available newlv and source revised data. changes in definitions and classifications, and changes in estimation methods.
-In addition, the release in February contains revisions to goods for January through November of the most recent year in order to align the seasonally adjusted monthly data with annual totals.
+The release in June also contains annual revisions, which reflect newly available and revised source data, changes in definitions and classifications, and changes in estimation methods.
+In addition, the release in